Mfail4562/randomGenerator.V2/README.md

 # randomGenerator.V2
 new version with less css of my showcase

-I'm using tailwind css for the front
+I'm currently using tailwind css for the front